novaJeb/python-junk/README.md

 ## ParseCSSJunk / ParseHTMLJunk
 An attempt at sorting out CSS/HTML code that's had its linebreaks and indentation removed.
+Save your condensed and jumbled up code into the respective ParseMe.txt file, run the parser, then take a peek in the FillMe.txt file.
 Sometimes works, but has been breaking lately so I dunno.

 ## NovaBot